P4staCat/IASC-1P04/README.md

 Play my prototype [here](prototype/TwineGamePrototype.html)

-Note: It is highly reccomended that you play my prototype with your speakers on or with headphones
+Note: It is highly recommended that you play my prototype with your speakers on or with headphones.